 No representation is made as to the rate of principal payments, including principal prepayments, on the Mortgage Loans or the yield to maturity of any Class of Certificates.
 In addition, there can be no assurance that any of the Mortgage Loans will or will not be prepaid prior to their maturity.
 An investor is urged to make an investment decision with respect to any Class of Certificates based on the anticipated yield to maturity of that Class of Certificates resulting from its purchase price and the investor's own determination as to anticipated Mortgage Loan prepayment and loss rates under a variety of scenarios.
-The extent to which the Certificates are purchased at a discount or a premium and the degree to which the timing of distributions on the Certificates is sensitive to prepayments will determine the extent to which the yield to maturity of the Certificates may vary from the anticipated yield.
+The extent to which the Certificates is sensitive to prepayments will determine the extent to which the timing of distributions on the Certificates may vary from the anticipated yield.